vshkodin/python-pytest-requests-example-simple/readme.md

-## Simple example of Test Framework for API using Python Pytest Requests
+## Simple example of Test Framework for API using Python, Pytest, Requests

 ### install
 ```